 Get Your Flu Shot!

 Vaccination is the best way to protect yourself from the flu.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months of age or older should get vaccinated against the flu.
-(U.S. Department of Health and Human Services)
+For information on the flu, visit

 - $5 for currently enrolled students.